 This course has two areas of focus within the community setting: the study of principles and practices involved in community health nursing and the development of skills for teaching a group of clients.
-The emphasis is on the role of the nurse in assessing, planning, implementing, and evaluating care of clients in a variety of community-based settings, with a major focus on care of the gerontological client.
-Collaboration with community-based organizations and services that provide health restoration, maintenance, illness prevention, and client education services to individuals and families are essential components of this course.
+The emphasis is on the role of the nurse in assessing, planning, implementing, and evaluating care of clients in a variety of community-based settings, with a focus on care of the gerontological client.
+Collaboration with community-based organizations and services that provide health restoration, maintenance, illness prevention, and client education services to individuals, families, and aggregates are essential components of this course.
 A review of legal mandates and regulations, as well as discussion of ethical dilemmas and issues related to community-based care, is included.
-Prerequisites: SOC 358, UNRS 300, UNRS 305, UNRS 310, UNRS 313, UNRS 314, UNRS 325 (or corequisite), UNRS 367, UNRS 496 (or corequisite), and senior standing
+Prerequisites: UNRS 306, UNRS 310, UNRS 313, UNRS 314, UNRS 314, UNRS 325 (or corequisite), UNRS 367, UNRS 496 (or corequisite), SOC 358 or GLBL 301 or GLBL 310 (or corequisites), and senior standing